weaveworks/weave/site/features.md

 ###<a name="fast-data-path"></a>Fast Datapath

-Weave automatically chooses the fastest available method to transport data between peers.
+Weave Net automatically chooses the fastest available method to transport data between peers.
 The best performing of these (the 'fast datapath') offers near-native throughput and latency.